 Innovative Biobank Will Enhance Research Capacity for Biomedical Investigators

 LEXINGTON, Ky.
 (Nov.
-8, 2013) – In biomedical research, access to human tissues is of central importance in studying a disease or condition, and ultimately in developing drugs and looking for cures.
+8, 2013) – In biomedical research, access to human tissues is critical in studying a disease or condition, and ultimately in developing drugs and looking for cures.
 For this reason, the University of Kentucky Center for Clinical and Translational Science (CCTS) is rolling out an innovative project to develop an extensive Research Registry and Specimen Bank, called a biobank, for UK researchers.

 The biobank will utilize leftover blood and tissue from normal medical procedures.
 For example, when a patient undergoes a blood draw or tissue biopsy, the blood or tissue that isn’t used for testing is normally thrown away.
 In the new biobank project, however, patients will be given a consent form to allow any “leftover” blood or tissue from their regular medical procedures to be stored in the biobank for research purposes.